 Let’s say, you have a garden where you’ve planted three vegetables- Ladyfinger, tomatoes, and Cabbage.

 Out of the three, Ladyfinger and tomatoes are doing exceptionally well.
 They are growing big and healthy.
 And that’s why you are able to make huge profits by selling them.

 Anyhow, the third vegetable i.e. cabbage is just not doing well.
 It is not growing enough, no matter how much time, money and efforts you spend on planting those vegetables.
 It simply dies out without producing anything worthwhile to sell.

 What’s the logical step here for you as the gardener?

-Shouldn’t you get rid of the Cabbages which are not growing no matter how much efforts you put and focus more on growing the other two vegetables which are giving you awesome returns?
+Shouldn’t you get rid of the Cabbage which is not growing no matter how much efforts you put and focus more on growing the other two vegetables which are giving you awesome returns?
 After all, those two vegetables are the ones who are making you profits.